ntaztonny/SpotifyClone/README.md

 ### Functionality

-The application is a clone for the spotify's music player app where:<br />
+The application is a clone for the spotify's music player app:<br />
 => To use the app, you must have a spotify account, because authetication is only by spotify <br/>
 => You can select a playlist with a single click and play a given playlist with a double click.<br />
-=> Can play a particular song from a playlist with a double click <br />
+=> You can play a particular song from a playlist with a double click <br />

 ### Development